kate-eisen/kate-eisen.github.io/index.md

-## *I am an evolutionary ecologist.*

-I use flowers as a nexus for asking questions in ecology and evolutionary biology across scales of biological organization, from genomics and plant metabolism to community dynamics and large-scale meta-analyses.
-I'm currently working on the genomic underpinnings and ecological drivers of complex trait variation in an artic-alpine perennial in mountainous areas across Europe with Magne Friberg & Anna Runemark at Lund University.
-I did my Ph.D. research on the effects of community context on evolution in annual wildflower communities in the southern Sierra Nevada foothills in California with Monica Geber at Cornell University.
-As a research associate with Chris Caruso at the University of Guelph, I worked on projects investigating the evolution of sexual systems in plants using a perennial herb common in wet meadows in eastern North America.
+## *Welcome to the Evolutionary Ecology Lab @ LMU*

+We are broadly interested in research questions at the intersection between evolutionary biology and community ecology.
+Most of our work uses flowers as a nexus for asking questions about the factors that shape and generate biodiversity, from genomics to community dynamics.

+We conduct discovery-focused, basic science research and contribute to ongoing coastal dune restoration efforts by studying the diversity of these communities.

+We believe that science is for everyone, and that the best science is done by diverse groups of people with different backgrounds and lived experiences.
+Please explore our site to learn more about us, our work, and how you can get involved.
 <br>

 ______